 “Starting at Essex was a wonderful experience.
 Everyone is so welcoming and friendly, and the Theatre Arts Society allowed me to socialise with a lot of like-minded students.
 I am now working for a number of different organisations as a theatre facilitator, including Almeida Projects, Mercury Theatre and Stagecoach.
 I am so proud that I am able to use different elements of my degree everyday in my work.”

 Jordana Golbourn, BA Drama, 2011

-Your education extends beyond the university campus.
-We support you extending your education by providing the option of an additional year at no extra cost.
-The four-year version of our degree allows you to spend the third year studying abroad or employed on a placement, while otherwise remaining identical to the three-year course.
+See the world from a new place, think about the world differently.
+For students wishing to extend their education further, we support you by offering the option of an additional year at no extra cost.
+The four-year version of our degree allows you to spend your third year studying abroad or being employed on a placement, while otherwise remaining identical to the three-year course.

-When you arrive at Essex, you can decide whether you would like to combine your course with a placement year.
-You will be responsible for finding your placement, but with support and guidance provided by both your department and our Employability and Careers Centre.
+You will be responsible for finding your placement, but with support and guidance provided by the Department and our Employability and Careers Centre.

 Our expert staff